 Other international and geo-political events could also have a serious adverse impact on our business.
-For instance, in February 2022, Russia initiated military action against Ukraine.
+For instance, in February 2022, Russia initiated military action against Ukraine and the two countries are now at war.
 In response, the United States and certain other countries imposed significant sanctions and trade actions against Russia and could impose further sanctions, trade restrictions, and other retaliatory actions.
+Additionally, in October 2023, Hamas attacked Israel resulting in a state of war between Hamas and Israel and creating the risk of a larger regional conflict.
 While we cannot predict the broader consequences, the conflict and retaliatory and counter-retaliatory actions has affected and could further affect, potentially materially and adversely, global trade, currency exchange rates, inflation, regional economies, and the global economy, which in turn may increase our costs, disrupt our supply chain, impair our ability to raise or access additional capital when needed on acceptable terms, if at all, or otherwise adversely affect our business, financial condition, and results of operations.

-If there are substantial sales of shares of our common stock, the market price of our common stock could decline,
+If there are substantial sales of shares of our common stock, the market price of our common stock could decline.